 “Make sure you’re talking to your guidance counselors and you know that you’ve done everything you need to do academically to make everything go smoothly,” Paul says.
 “Your guidance counselor will be your best friend.”

 Of course, guidance counselors will have answers to a number of your questions about college.
 But they might not know the specifics about what a college-bound student-athlete needs.
-Which is where a free evaluation with an NCSA scout comes in.
+Which is where a free evaluation with an NCSA recruiting expert comes in.